Eyelid Dermatitis Treatment and Explanation | Eye Love Cares

 Luckily, all forms of eyelid dermatitis are treatable and can be successfully eliminated.
 As previously mentioned, identifying the cause is one of the largest factors in treatment.
 Before we discuss a few products currently available in the market to treat eyelid dermatitis, there are some at home treatments that you can try.
 It might take a bit of a trial-and-error process and immediately cease a treatment method if it makes your symptoms worse.

 At home treatment methods include cold compresses using a washcloth dipped in water, cucumber slices, or aloe vera gel.
 In addition, you can use various moisturizing creams, but keep in mind the ingredients that might be in these creams, as some may be the cause of your eyelid dermatitis.
 If your condition is fairly severe, you may also be prescribed various medications by your physician for treatment.
-These include calcineurin inhibitors, which are commonly used to treat various inflammatory disorders.
+These include steroids, which are commonly used to treat various inflammatory disorders.
 They are available in both cream and pill form, so please discuss which one would be better for you with your physician.
 Note that there are some long-term potential side effects, including immune suppression.
-Additionally, you may also be prescribed corticosteroids, which are steroid-based creams that can be applied directly to the eyelids.
-Again, please discuss which treatment route is best for you with a health professional.

 Now we’ll discuss four products that are commonly used to treat eyelid dermatitis.

-It is extremely easy to use; simply clean the area, your eyelids, and spray the solution.
+It is extremely easy to use; simply clean the affected area and spray on the solution.
 You can gently rub it in or let it dry on its own.
 You do not have to rinse or remove the product.
 The company states that it’s most effective if used once in the morning and once in the evening and is also best used daily for maintenance.

 This product is a non-toxic cream designed to provide relief from itching, inflammation, and rashes.
 This product has been dermatologist tested and can be used to treat various forms of dermatitis, including eyelid dermatitis.
 The unique ingredient blend is also free of 88 of the top allergens to prevent any potential allergic reaction from use.
-It is safe and effective for all age groups and skin types to provide fast-acting relief.
+It is safe and effective for all age groups and skin types to provide fast-acting relief, but you’ll still want to test it on an area of your skin to ensure you don’t react.

 This eye balm helps hydrate and relax tired eyes.
 It is not necessarily a product used to treat eyelid dermatitis but is used for general eye skin health.
 It is designed to moisturize and soothe skin while helping to prevent the development of fine lines and wrinkles.
 Additionally, it can be used to help with dark circles.
-Unlike other products, you do not need water to use this product.
 Simply apply the eye balm around your eyes, and it forms a protective layer while also providing the various benefits for your skin.

 As with any medical problems, if you suspect that you are suffering from any of these conditions, please seek the consultation of a health professional to discuss your pertinent previous medical history and further discuss treatment methods.
 Do not use the information provided through this article or any other internet source to self-diagnose or self-treat.
 If at any point you notice your symptoms drastically worsen to any at-home remedy, immediately go to the nearest emergency department or healthcare office to receive an evaluation and treatment.